Farmers would rather have trade solutions than Trump's $12 billion aid, representatives say

 Capitol Hill will be notified of the moves, USDA officials said, but congressional approval is not required.

 “What this will do is provide some hope to farmers and ranchers that the president and the secretary do have their back,” said Greg Ibach, undersecretary for marketing and regulatory programs.
-“We hope that it will allow time to conclude trade negotiations that will indeed open those markets and re-start trade.”
+“We hope that it will allow time to conclude trade negotiations that will indeed open those markets and restart trade.”

 Ibach, a Nebraskan, said the aid package will deliver economic benefits not just to farmers and ranchers, but ripple out to their suppliers on one end and operations such as food processors on the other.

 Ibach pushed back on a suggestion that the programs were being rushed.
-He said USDA has been analyzing options since President Trump asked the department to do so in April.
+He said the USDA has been analyzing options since Trump asked the department to do so in April.

-“Since we had a good plan in place we decided to go ahead and make the announcement so farmers and ranchers would understand that USDA, Secretary (Sonny) Perdue and the President had made good on their promise ... not to have farmers and ranchers at the tip of the spear,” Ibach said.
+“Since we had a good plan in place, we decided to go ahead and make the announcement so farmers and ranchers would understand that USDA, Secretary (Sonny) Perdue and the president had made good on their promise ... not to have farmers and ranchers at the tip of the spear,” Ibach said.

 More details on payment distributions and the process for signing up are expected around Labor Day, he said.